This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Spray the slow cooker with non-stick cooking spray then place the frozen meatballs in the bottom of the slow cooker.
+• Spray the slow cooker with non-stick cooking spray, then place 26 ounces frozen meatballs, in the bottom of the slow cooker.

-• For the sauce, melt the butter in a medium skillet over medium-high heat.
-Add the flour and whisk to create a paste.
+• For the sauce, melt 4 tablespoons butter in a medium skillet over medium-high heat.
+Add 3 tablespoons flour and whisk to create a paste.

-• Slowly stir in beef broth and heavy cream.
+• Slowly stir in 2 cups beef broth and 1 cup heavy cream.

-• Stir in the Worcestershire sauce, Dijon mustard, allspice, and nutmeg.
+• Stir in 1 tablespoon Worcestershire sauce, 1 teaspoon Dijon mustard, dash allspice, and dash nutmeg.
 Bring to a simmer until the sauce starts to thicken.
 Season with salt and pepper to taste.

 • Pour the sauce over the meatballs.